 The Law School Admissions Test (LSAT) is the standardized test you have to take in order to apply to, and be accepted at, a law school in the United States and Canada.
-It test takes approximately half of one day and is administered six times per year, typically in September, November, December, February, June, and July.
+It test takes approximately half of one day and is administered eight times per year, typically across most months of the calendar year.
 As with any standardized test you have to register early and pay a fee.
 Sign up to take the LSAT, and find a testing location in your area.

 [ RELATED: Browse LSAT class locations by state ]

 There are three different types of sections on the LSAT: analytical reasoning, logical reasoning, and reading comprehension.
 These sections are designed to test different skills that you will need to succeed in law school, and in the legal profession as a whole.
 Analytical Reasoning, often termed the “logic games” section, tests your ability to understand relationships between objects and sequences, as well as your ability to form a set of rules to describe those relationships.
 The logical reasoning section is designed to test your ability to analyze and evaluate arguments.
 The questions in this section will ask you to make an argument stronger or weaker, to find flaws in arguments and to identify assumptions that authors make in their reasoning.
 The reading comprehension section is similar to that on the SAT or ACT, except at a higher level comparable commensurate with the LSAT being a graduate school placement test.
 This section test your ability to glean main ideas, assumptions, and conclusions from passages.